enqueuer-land/enqueuer/README.md

   - publishes what it is suppose to publish; and
   - publishes faster than the its timeout.

-There is no doubt in how important events are, therefore, test them becomes a high priority task.
+There is no doubt in how important events are, therefore, testing event-driven-components becomes a high priority task.
 When developing an event-driven-architecture, it gets hard to keep track of how every component exchange messages with each other.
 Sometimes it occurs through message brokers, sometimes it is a synchronous http post and sometimes it writes a file.\
 In an event-driven world all events happen asynchronously.
 As soon as we exit the boundary of a service, we enter a non-deterministic world.